micro/network/README.md

 ### Network

-In the case of micro, the "network" is an overloaded term both referring to the underlying system made up of nodes or peers which provide compute and also the overlaying communication system used for services to discover and communicate with each other.
+In the case of Micro, the "network" is an overloaded term both referring to the underlying system made up of nodes or peers which provide compute and also the overlaying communication system used for services to discover and communicate with each other.

 In this case we'll speak to the service layer network.
 The micro network provided to developers consists of four pieces;